ImJeeva/Tap-Food-application/README.md

 ## Usage

 1. **index Page**
-   - Landing page and Wellcome page of blog app.
+   - Landing page and Wellcome page of food app.

 2. **Sign Up**
    - New users can register with their details.